MTGParley/MTGParley.github.io/README.md

-This is the end of changes.
+This is the end of changes, testing.